 What job entry possibilities does Daimler offer for finance & controlling specialists?
 And what tips could one give to students interested in Daimler’s international trainee program?
 We spoke about these and other questions with the trainee Michael Wahl, who is doing his trainee program in the Finance & Controlling department for Daimler Trucks.

 Hello Mr. Wahl, please introduce yourself briefly to the readers.

 My name is Michael Wahl and I have a master in business administration with majors in company valuation and controlling.
-I have been a trainee at Daimler AG since February 2014.
-My target area is Finance & Controlling Daimler Trucks Divisional Growth Projects at the corporate headquarters in Untertürkheim.
-During the last 17 months, I have worked in my target area as well as in Trucks Project Management, Mercedes-Benz Cars Strategy Cooperations and Revenue Controlling Trucks in Brazil.
+I have started as a trainee at Daimler AG in February 2014.
+My target area was Finance & Controlling Daimler Trucks Divisional Growth Projects at the corporate headquarters in Untertürkheim.
+During the 17 months, I have worked in my target area as well as in Trucks Project Management, Mercedes-Benz Cars Strategy Cooperations and Revenue Controlling Trucks in Brazil.

-Why did you decide for Daimler as employer and for the CAReer Program?
+Why did you decide for Daimler as employer and for the trainee program?

 What points of interest can you tell our readers about work life in Brazil and at Daimler in Brazil?